open source · MIT license

 Reply /governance fix to apply.

 πŸ€– AI: The coreβ†’db import creates tight coupling.
-Extract shared types into a common module, or add "db" to core's depends_on.
+Extract shared types into a common module, or remove "db" from core's cannot_depend_on.

-Reply /governance fix on the PR and the bot auto-updates your governance.toml with correct depends_on and commits to your branch.
+Reply /governance fix on the PR and the bot auto-updates your governance.toml with correct cannot_depend_on and commits to your branch.

 Adopting on an existing codebase?
 Save a baseline and only fail on new violations: